AtmosferaUSM/mukahead-engine/README.md

             for both debug and release targets
     5. In the 'eddypro.pro' project, build both targets -->

-## Utilities
+## PREREQUISITES 2: Utilities

-To successfully run Eddypro, the program installation folder must contain the following command line utilities under the 'bin' sub-directory:
+IMPORTANT: To successfully run Eddypro, the program installation folder must contain the following command line utilities under the 'bin' sub-directory:

 - 7-zip
 - pausep

 The default unzip-executable of eddypro is 7-zip.
-Install it using the command on Linux Ubuntu, `sudo apt install sevenzip'.
+Install it using the command on Linux Ubuntu, `sudo apt install sevenzip`.

 ### 7-zip